Rainbow-Dreamer/sf2_loader/README.md

 Update: (2021/9/5) The Linux compatible version is ready, the installation and configuration of linux compatible version is at the installation section of this readme.
 This linux compatible version of sf2_loader is tested on Ubuntu 18.04.5.

 Update: (2021/9/5) The macOS compatible version is ready, the installation and configuration of linux compatible version is at the installation section of this readme.
-This macOS compatible version of sf2_loader is tested on Catalina.10.15.5.
+This macOS compatible version of sf2_loader is tested on Catalina 10.15.5.

 **Important note: the required python package musicpy is updated very frequently, so please regularly update musicpy by running**